How to Do Keyword Research Using Google’s Keyword Planner

 Hi everyone, today I’m going to share my process on how to perform keyword research for local businesses using Google’s Keyword Planner tool.

 For this video, I’m going to define local keyword research as finding the keywords that are relevant to, or used by searchers to find a location, product or service in a specific city, county or region.

 Keyword Planner Caveats

 Before we get started, there are a few things worth mentioning about Google’s Keyword Planner Tool.
-The first is that the search volume numbers we?ll be receiving is historical, meaning that we’re really looking at averages over the last 12 months.
+The first is that the search volume numbers we’ll be receiving are historical, meaning that we’re really looking at averages over the last 12 months.
 The 12-month average is a default setting which can be adjusted.

 You’ll also notice that there are no odd number figures appearing for search volume.
 This is because Google rounds the figure to the nearest-volume-bucket.
 So an average monthly search volume of 20 could very easily be a 12-month average of 15, but it’s being rounded up to the nearest bucket.
 Moz’s Russ Jones wrote a informative article on this “dirty little secret.”.